Chevron (NYSE:CVX) Trading Down 0.1%

-Chevron (NYSE:CVX – Get Free Report) last released its earnings results on Friday, April 26th.
-The oil and gas company reported $2.93 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.84 by $0.09.
+Chevron (NYSE:CVX – Get Free Report) last announced its earnings results on Friday, April 26th.
+The oil and gas company reported $2.93 EPS for the quarter, topping analysts’ consensus estimates of $2.84 by $0.09.
+The company had revenue of $48.72 billion for the quarter, compared to analysts’ expectations of $48.42 billion.
 Chevron had a return on equity of 14.40% and a net margin of 10.21%.
-The business had revenue of $48.72 billion for the quarter, compared to analyst estimates of $48.42 billion.
-During the same quarter in the prior year, the company posted $3.55 earnings per share.
-Chevron’s revenue was down 4.1% on a year-over-year basis.
-As a group, research analysts forecast that Chevron Co. will post 13.15 EPS for the current year.
+Chevron’s revenue for the quarter was down 4.1% compared to the same quarter last year.
+During the same period last year, the firm earned $3.55 EPS.
+On average, sell-side analysts predict that Chevron Co. will post 13.18 earnings per share for the current year.

 Chevron Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, June 10th.
-Stockholders of record on Friday, May 17th were given a $1.63 dividend.
+The company also recently announced a quarterly dividend, which was paid on Monday, June 10th.
+Shareholders of record on Friday, May 17th were paid a dividend of $1.63 per share.
+This represents a $6.52 dividend on an annualized basis and a yield of 4.24%.
 The ex-dividend date of this dividend was Thursday, May 16th.
-This represents a $6.52 dividend on an annualized basis and a dividend yield of 4.16%.
 Chevron’s payout ratio is 59.98%.

-In other Chevron news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction on Tuesday, May 21st.
+In other Chevron news, VP Jeff B. Gustavson sold 3,750 shares of the firm’s stock in a transaction dated Tuesday, May 21st.
 The stock was sold at an average price of $160.23, for a total transaction of $600,862.50.
-Following the completion of the sale, the vice president now owns 477 shares of the company’s stock, valued at approximately $76,429.71.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other news, VP Jeff B. Gustavson sold 3,750 shares of the business’s stock in a transaction that occurred on Tuesday, May 21st.
-The stock was sold at an average price of $160.23, for a total transaction of $600,862.50.
-Following the completion of the sale, the vice president now owns 477 shares in the company, valued at $76,429.71.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, VP Alana K. Knowles sold 2,800 shares of Chevron stock in a transaction that occurred on Thursday, April 25th.
-The stock was sold at an average price of $165.00, for a total value of $462,000.00.
-Following the sale, the vice president now directly owns 276 shares of the company’s stock, valued at $45,540.
+Following the sale, the vice president now directly owns 477 shares of the company’s stock, valued at $76,429.71.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+In other news, VP Jeff B. Gustavson sold 3,750 shares of Chevron stock in a transaction that occurred on Tuesday, May 21st.
+The shares were sold at an average price of $160.23, for a total transaction of $600,862.50.
+Following the sale, the vice president now owns 477 shares in the company, valued at $76,429.71.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, Director Enrique Hernandez, Jr. sold 5,098 shares of the business’s stock in a transaction on Monday, May 6th.
+The stock was sold at an average price of $163.50, for a total transaction of $833,523.00.
+Following the completion of the transaction, the director now directly owns 2,549 shares in the company, valued at approximately $416,761.50.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 16,746 shares of company stock worth $2,727,971.
-0.20% of the stock is owned by company insiders.
+Insiders sold a total of 16,746 shares of company stock worth $2,727,971 over the last three months.
+0.20% of the stock is currently owned by company insiders.

 Hedge Funds Weigh In On Chevron